dmatsanganis/Comprehensive_Techniques_of_Data_Engineering_with_Apache_Impala/README.md

-# Comprehensive_Techniques_of_Data_Engineering_with_Apache_Impala

-## Abstract
+# Comprehensive Techniques of Data Engineering with Apache Impala

 In the realm of data engineering, Apache Impala stands as a beacon of powerful distributed query execution.
 This repository offers a meticulous journey through Impala, merging the theoretical foundations with hands-on SQL applications.
 Through a series of tasks, we delve into the nuances of data virtualization, database creation, and the art and science of query optimization.

----
+To be more precise, the current analysis contains the following:

-## Table of Contents
+## Analysis Contents

 1. **Introduction**
     * **A Glimpse into Apache Impala**: Why It Dominates the Data Engineering Landscape